istio/istio.io/content/en/docs/ops/configuration/traffic-management/manage-mesh-certificates/index.md

 your Gateway see the the [Secure Gateways](/docs/tasks/traffic-management/ingress/secure-ingress/) document.
 For managing the CA certificated istiod uses to generate workload certificates for see the [Plugin CA Certificates](/docs/tasks/security/cert-management/plugin-ca-cert/) document.

-It is also recommended that users seek to use a more robust tool to manage and issue certificates using [cert-manager](/docs/ops/integrations/certmanager/) or a cloud-vendor based managed offering.
+It is recommended to use a more reliable tool, such as [cert-manager](/docs/ops/integrations/certmanager/) or a managed offering provided by a cloud vendor, to effectively manage and issue certificates.

 ## istiod